PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Angie719-web/README.md

 npm run dev

-The application will typically be available at the address displayed in your terminal (e.g., http://localhost:5173).
+The application will typically be available at the address displayed in the terminal (e.g., http://localhost:5173).

+## Live demo

+View the app on GitHub Pages: [Live demo](https://USERNAME.github.io/REPO-NAME)